Mohamed-khaled-mohmamed/Mohamed-khaled-mohamed/README.md

 ![Banner Image](image/Banner.png)

-## Hi there! 👋 I'm Ghazi Khan, a passionate Staff Software Engineer at Tech9.
+## Hi there! 👋 I'm 'Mohamed Khaled, front end develober.

 🚀 With over a decade of experience, I've honed my skills in crafting top-notch proprietary enterprise software products.
 My journey is all about utilizing diverse technologies to design, develop, and deploy enterprise-class solutions while gaining deep insights into customers' needs and product usage.